jbcodeforce/eda-studies/docs/techno/kafka/index.md

 It is not recommended to get the same number of replicas as the number of brokers.

 There is a consumer capability, that can be enabled, to consume from a replica, to optimize read latency when consumers are closer to the broker server.
-Without this configuration the consumer reads from the partition leader.
+Without this configuration, the consumer reads from the partition leader.

 ## Producer applications